peterpisljar/scrollIndicatorBar/README.md

 there are few helper functions added to help you get started: (in file helper.js)
-- find_string: searches for a string in a page and hightlights all occurances
+- find_string: searches for a string in a page and hightlights all occurances = dont use this in production. this function is extremely slow. if you want this functionality look at jquery.highlight
 - buildsb: calls the find_string then adds a marker to bar for each match